 Only students who go abroad on semester or academic year UR-affiliated programs may apply for continuation of aid.
 No UR aid is available for study on non-UR programs, and questions concerning the continuation of aid upon the student’s return to UR should be addressed to the Financial Aid Office in Wallis Hall.
 (It is often possible, however, for students to ask the Financial Aid Office for help in filing consortium agreements, which may allow loans and some grants to apply to other schools’ programs.)
 Students should also be aware that a small number of study abroad programs have their own financial aid or scholarships, and that the study abroad adviser can direct them to these programs.
 Financial aid is not normally available for summer study abroad, although students planning foreign language programs may apply for Burton Awards through the Department of Modern Languages and Cultures.
 All questions concerning financial aid should be addressed to the Financial Aid Office.

 NOTE: All study abroad requires careful advance planning, especially if students intend to transfer courses to fulfill major and college requirements.
-Students should be advised to attend a group information meeting as soon as possible, read the Study Abroad Handbook, and make an appointment with a study abroad adviser in Lattimore 206.
-Study Abroad is an option for Take Five students.
+Students should be advised to attend a group information meeting as soon as possible, read the Study Abroad Handbook, and make an appointment with a study abroad adviser in Dewey Hall 2-147.
+Study abroad is an option for Take Five students.